KittyGiraudel/site/_posts/2014-05-19-new-offsets-sass-mixin.md

 So if we sum up:

-* if offset doesn't exist or offset exists but is followed by an invalid value, we don't output it
+* if offset doesn’t exist or offset exists but is followed by an invalid value, we don’t output it
 * if offset exist as last item or offset is followed by another offset, we output it to `0`
 * if offset exist and is followed by valid value, we output it to the value